ihza6661/duainsan.story-user-site/THEME_GUIDE.md

 ## 📋 Overview

-Your website now features a **modern minimalist invitation palette** that creates an elegant, luxurious experience suitable for online invitations and wedding websites.
+This website now features a **modern minimalist invitation palette** that creates an elegant, luxurious experience suitable for online invitations and wedding websites.

 ---